lakim/backdoor/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

     group :test do
       gem 'backdoor'